jstoecken/100-days-of-code/log.md

 **Today's Progress**:
 1. 56% complte with Applied Visual Deisgn.
 2. Did a bit of work on color theory today.
 Not something I have thought much about since HS art class.
+3. Checked out the code on Derek Sivers's website because I know he designed it himself.
+I love this type of layout.
+This is why I have wanted to learn web development, to make simple website such as this.

 **Thoughts**
 Didn't spend a lot of time otday.
 Got in a quick 25ish minutes before lights-out time.